>

 Prague, Czech Republic

 Prague, the Czech capital city, is a city that lives up to all the hype.
-It's known as the "City of a Hundred Spires" and is a magical destination where medieval charm meets modern vibrance.
+It's known as the "City of a Hundred Spires" and is a magical destination where medieval charm meets modern vibrancy.
 From stunning Gothic cathedrals and cobblestone streets to world-renowned nightlife and cultural experiences, Prague offers something captivating around every corner.

 Additional Information